OpenTreeMap/otm-core/opentreemap/api/README.md

 ## user (optional)

-If an API key is assigned to a specific user, requests using that API key will only have access to data accessibly by the assigned user.
+If an API key is assigned to a specific user, requests using that API key will only have access to data accessible by the assigned user.
 If an API key is not assigned to a user, the basic authentication passed with the request is used to control access to resources.